elsawi-it/elsawi-it/README.md

 ### Hi 👋 I am Ahmed!

 I am a developer who is passionate about creating new stuff.
-The few tech that I enjoy working in is Java.
-I am actively looking for opportunities in Java projects.
-Recently, I have just started uploading my Java projects as an open-source code in GitHub with 💗
+The techs that I enjoy working in is Java with 💗
 <!--
 **elsawi-it/elsawi-it** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.